telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 When scrolling is disabled, the `table-layout` style is set to `auto`, which is the default behavior of HTML tables.
 This means that if not explicitly set, the column widths are determined by the browser and by the cell content.

-For more information on configuring the column widths of the Grid, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#column-widths).
+For more information on configuring the column widths of the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#column-widths).

 ### Column Resizing

 When scrolling is disabled and a column is resized, other columns change widths too, so that the sum of all column widths remains constant.
 If both the columns and the Grid `<div>` already have their minimum possible widths applied, then the resizing of the columns stops working.
 In such scenarios, either apply a larger width to the Grid, or enable scrolling.

-For more information on resizing the columns of the Grid, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#column-resizing).
+For more information on resizing the columns of the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#column-resizing).

 ### Locked Columns